OpenCloning/OpenCloning_docs/docs/primer_design.md

 The process is similar to Gibson Assembly, simply select "In Vivo Assembly" in the primer design form.

+## Primer design for In-Fusion Cloning

+The process is similar to Gibson Assembly, simply select "In-Fusion Cloning" in the primer design form.

+## Primer design for Overlap Extension PCR

+The process is similar to Gibson Assembly, use the Gibson Assembly primer design form, then change the method to "Overlap Extension PCR".

 ## Primer design for Golden Gate Assembly

 Coming soon